 Relationship-building skills come in handy during meetings with customers where salespeople know what’s important to the customer on a practical and emotional level.
 When successful, having a strong relationship with their customer also means that they will come to them for advice about specific pain points, as opposed to consulting with a competitor.
 This will make the relationship more genuine and help the salesperson establish credibility.
 Once there’s a connection on a human level, rapport and trust will be fueled further.
 And eventually, conversations will be elevated into a business relationship.

-Train your team on relationship building by outlining rapport-building techniques and approaches.
+Train your sales team on relationship building by outlining rapport-building techniques and approaches.
 To improve knowledge retention and make the course more engaging, you can involve the team through remote discussion forums that will allow them to share each other’s best practices that they gained from scenarios with their clients.